quantify-os/quantify-core/docs/tutorials/Tutorial 4. Plot monitor.rst

 .. seealso::

-    The complete device code of this tutorial can be found in
+    The complete source code of this tutorial can be found in

     :jupyter-download:notebook:`Tutorial 4.
 Plot monitor`